bre30kra69cs/Kuznec/README.md

 # Kuznec
 New Russian 128 bit block cipher standard.
+Write on Python.